gailzmicrosoft/SampleDataPrep/src/notebooks/schema/README.md

 ### Examples of Original Model Problems

 **Ridiculous Fields Found:**

 - `DateOfDeath` - Are we selling to zombies?
 - `LocationElevation` - Do customers shop at different altitudes?
-- `EthnicCategoryId` & `RacialCategoryId` - Privacy/legal nightmare
+- `EthnicCategoryId` & `RacialCategoryId` - Privacy/legal nightmare.
 - `CensusDivisionId` - Is this a store or census bureau?

 **Over-Engineering Examples:**

 - 6+ tables just for customer names (with prefix/suffix order numbers!)
 - 4 separate tables for gender management
 - 7 different location tables with overlapping purposes